jmetzger/training-kubernetes-docker-en/kustomize/02-overlay-example.md

 kind: Service
 apiVersion: v1
 metadata:
-  #Name der zu patchenden Ressource
+  #Name the to be patched resource
   name: service-app
 spec:
   # Changed to Nodeport